BabylonJS/OldDocumentationSite/content/generals/General/File_Format_Map_(.babylon).md

     "autoAnimateFrom": int,
     "autoAnimateTo": int,
     "autoAnimateLoop": boolean (can be omitted),
-    "autoAnimateSpeed": number (can be omitted)
+    "autoAnimateSpeed": number (can be omitted),
-}
+    "inputmgr" : map of camera inputs (can be omitted, see below) }
 ```
+## Map of camera inputs
+This is an object literal using the input type as a key, and the input settings as a child object.
+Each input type has its own properties.

 ## Lights
 A light is defined by the following JSON: